PS5 restock update today — track now on Twitter, Walmart, Best Buy and more

 Where to buy PS5: Check PS5 restock now

-As of April 20 at 7:31 p.m.
+As of April 21 at 7:08 a.m.
 ET, there is no PS5 restock available.
-However, a Target PS5 drop is rumored for this week.
+Costco and Sony Direct had restock on Tuesday, but have sold out.
+However, a Target PS5 drop is rumored for later this week.
 To help with your PS5 search, below you'll find our PS5 restock tracker along with links on where to buy the PS5.

 PS5: $499 @ Amazon